sushruta19/dsa-handbook/src/content/docs/index.md

 # Welcome to the DSA Handbook

-This documentation site serves as a personal reference for mastering Data Structures and Algorithms — whether you're preparing for coding interviews or strengthening your core computer science concepts.
+This documentation site serves as a personal reference for mastering Data Structures and Algorithms — whether you're preparing for coding interviews, studying for GATE, or strengthening your core computer science concepts.

 ## What You'll Find Here

+- Time and space complexity analysis with examples
 - Core data structures: Arrays, Linked Lists, Trees, Heaps, Tries, Graphs, and more
 - Algorithmic paradigms: Sorting, Searching, Greedy, Divide & Conquer, Backtracking
 - Dynamic Programming techniques and patterns